MasoniteFramework/deploy/README.md

 ## Setting Up

-First you will need to create Procfile and put this into it:
+First you will need to create `Procfile` in the root of your project (where wsgi.py is located) and put this into it:

 ```
 web: gunicorn -w 2 wsgi:application